150th anniversary of Canada: Criticism

 Some indigenous people criticised the Canada 150 celebrations for ignoring indigenous history and downplaying the contemporary hardships faced by aboriginals.
 Others criticised the amount of money the Canadian government spent on the celebrations.

 Regional projects

 British Columbia

 British Columbia established a funding program "to celebrate B.C. communities and their contribution to Canada," with $8 million invested in museums and heritage sites throughout the province.

-As part of an effort to recognize the Aboriginal population of the region that lived there prior to colonialization, Vancouver's celebrations of the sesquicentennial were branded as Canada 150+ with the slogan "Moving Forward Together".
-The city organized three "signature" events in partnership with Reconciliation Canada to highlight Vancouver's Aboriginal community, including The Drum is Calling Festival at Larwill Park, the Gathering of Canoes at Jericho Beach, and the Walk for Reconciliation in September 2017.
+As part of an effort to recognize the Indigenous population of the region that had lived there since prior to colonialization, Vancouver's celebrations of the sesquicentennial were branded as Canada 150+ with the slogan "Moving Forward Together".
+The city organized three "signature" events in partnership with Reconciliation Canada to highlight Vancouver's First Nations communities, including The Drum is Calling Festival at Larwill Park, the Gathering of Canoes at Jericho Beach, and the Walk for Reconciliation in September 2017.

 New Brunswick

 The New Brunswick government launched a website, canada150nb.ca, to promote events and celebrate New Brunswick pride as part of Canada's 150th anniversary.
 The website includes marketing tools to help community groups promote their Canada 150 events.
 The website also invites the public to submit their own video clips and photos of the province.